FeitianSmartcardReader/bR301_SDK_Latest/bR301 Bluetooth Driver/Readme.txt

 https://github.com/FeitianSmartcardReader/bR301_Android
 https://github.com/FeitianSmartcardReader/bR301_iOS

+[Notice]
-[Notice] Before using bR301 driver, please make sure your reader firmware is latest one.
-The driver support bR301 firmware 2.0+
+	Before using bR301 driver, please make sure your reader firmware is latest one.
+The driver support bR301 firmware 2.0+ If you are using Windows 10, please make sure the version is not 1703, we found a compitable issue in 1703, and it solved by Microsoft in 1803.

 The current reader only support 1 bR301 with bluetooth connection on PC, please keep one bR301 with bluetooth connection on Windows.